Rethinking and Refining the Distinct Metric: Abstract

 \section{Abstract}

-Distinct is a widely used automatic metric for evaluating the diversity of language generation tasks.
-However, we observe that the original approach to calculating distinct scores has evident biases that tend to add higher penalties to longer sequences.
-In this paper, we refine the calculation of distinct scores by re-scaling the number of distinct tokens based on its expectation.
-We provide both empirical and theoretical evidence to show that our method effectively removes the biases exhibited in the original distinct score.
-Further analyses also demonstrate that the refined score correlates better with human evaluations.
+Distinct-$n$ score\cite{Li2016} is a widely used automatic metric for evaluating diversity in language generation tasks.
+However, we observed that the original approach for calculating distinct scores has evident biases that tend to assign higher penalties to longer sequences.
+We refine the calculation of distinct scores by scaling the number of distinct tokens based on their expectations.
+We provide both empirical and theoretical evidence to show that our method effectively removes the biases existing in the original distinct score.
+Our experiments show that our proposed metric, \textit{Expectation-Adjusted Distinct (EAD)}, correlates better with human judgment in evaluating response diversity.
+To foster future research, we provide an example implementation at \url{https://github.com/lsy641/Expectation-Adjusted-Distinct}.